 I remember, after our last discard phase, actually the final discard, Julia and I were friends/followers of each other on social media.
 Within about 2-3 weeks of that last discard, she was saving all sorts of pins on her Pinterest for wedding dresses, rings, flowers, locales, etc. As with most narcissists, Julia had a rather sizeable Facebook friends list and, as such, there almost always seemed to be one friend or another of her’s getting married.
 However, something about this felt different.
 There was an unusually high number of pins being saved on an almost daily basis, more than someone would save who was just looking for ideas for a friend.
 I almost, almost, facetiously messaged her asking when the big day was, but I didn’t.
 I simply stopped following/unfriended her and blocked her across the board on all social media.
 I knew what she was up to and I simply didn’t want to be privy or a party.

-In the end, there were so many things I allowed Julia to do to me both emotionally and psychologically, although physical abuse was (fortunately) never a part of our toxic and destructive relationship – of that I am quite thankful.
+In the end, there were so many things I allowed Julia to do to me both emotionally and psychologically, although physical abuse was (fortunately) never a part of our toxic and destructive relationship – of that, I am quite thankful.
 The only thing that still leaves me feeling unsettled is the fact that I didn’t set healthy boundaries and stand by them.
-The fact that I either allowed her to come back, or I besought her to return, over two dozen times and empowered her to continue her unbridled narcissistic abuse with wild abandon.
-As I suspect has probably been the case with you, my beautiful, I’d been gaslighted and trauma bonded into believing that Julia was so much more amazing than she actually was.
+The fact that I either allowed her to come back, or I besought her to return, over two dozen times and empowered her to continue her unbridled narcissistic abuse with wild abandon, leaves me absolutely gobsmacked.
+But that’s me on the outside now looking in.
+As I suspect has probably been the case with you, beautiful, I’d been gaslighted and trauma bonded into believing that Julia was so much more amazing than she actually was.
 That a life without her was an unbearably empty and abysmal existence.
 But the reality is, if I had done so, if I had, instead, followed her sister-in-law’s advice and, “…had some self-respect,” Julia would probably have left much sooner and I would have been much better off, much sooner.
 So what have I actually lost?
 A physically absent and emotionally unavailable partner who was incapable of being faithful or even 10% committed.
 Doesn’t sound like I lost anything worth having and definitely nothing worth keeping.
 What about you?